Jobanpreet06/Daily_report/README.md

 ## 1st day of training
 **Orientation**

-Starting the day with the introduction to our parent department, Computer Science and Engineering in the auditorium.
+Started the day with the introduction to our parent department, Computer Science and Engineering in the auditorium.
 Dr Priyanka introduced us with our department, about departmental library, socities and clubs, faculty.
 Then Dr Kiran Jyoti (Head of Deparment) gave us a brief overview about the syllabus, new pattern and the changes made to the scheme.
 Afterwards, we were guided to our respective labs.

 **Introduction to linux:**
 Linux was developed by a person named Linus in 1991.
 Linux is a powerful, open source operating system.